Women at the Olympic Games

 Simone Biles (USA, 1997)

-She is one of an extraordinary list of "legendary" Olympic Athletes.
-She won seven Olympic medals, four of them gold.
-Biles became the most decorated gymnast of all time in both men's and women's gymnastics, and one of the key figures in raising awareness of mental health issues at all levels – including top-level sport.
+Considered one of the greatest gymnasts of all time, Simone Biles is the most decorated gymnast in history in both men's and women's gymnastics.
+She has won ten Olympic medals, seven of them gold.
+Biles is, furthermore, one of the key figures in raising awareness of mental health issues at all levels – including top-level sport.

 Our Commitment to Gender Equality